Featured in...

 Yes, as part of the equity release process, you are also required to get independent legal advice too.
 Most people can get independent legal advice from the same company they receive financial advice from, such as equity release specialist companies.
 They’ll also help you search for lifetime mortgages in the UK and compare options.

-Can you release equity with bad credit history?
+Can you do it with bad credit history?

 Even though you are not required to make monthly repayments after you get equity release, the lender will still complete a credit check to see if you have existing debts.